Getting Started

 "dataset": "immuta",

-"location": "us-east1",
+"location": "us-east-1",

-"credential": "{\"type\":\"service_account\",\"project_id\":\"innate-conquest-123456\",\"private_key_id\":\"9163c12345690924f5dd218ff39\",\"private_key\":\"-----BEGIN PRIVATE KEY-----\nXXXXXXXro0s\n/yQlPQijowkccmrmWJyr93kdLnwJzBvLHCto/+W\ncvF2ygX9oM/dyUK//z//4nptMp+Ck//Yw3D4rIBwGu4DWiR1qRnf\nDoGyXfThPTQ==\n-----END PRIVATE KEY-----\n\",\"client_email\":\"service-account-id@innate-conquest-123456.iam.gserviceaccount.com\",\"client_id\":\"1166290***432952487857\",\"auth_uri\":\"https://accounts.google.com/o/oauth2/auth\",\"token_uri\":\"https://oauth2.googleapis.com/token\",\"auth_provider_x509_cert_url\":\"https://www.googleapis.com/oauth2/v1/certs\",\"client_x509_cert_url\":\"https://www.googleapis.com/robot/v1/metadata/x509/service-accound-id%40innate-conquest-123456.iam.gserviceaccount.com\",\"universe_domain\":\"googleapis.com\"}"
+"credential": "{\"type\":\"service_account\",\"project_id\":\"innate-conquest-123456\",\"private_key_id\":\"9163c12345690924f5dd218ff39\",\"private_key\":\"-----BEGIN PRIVATE KEY-----\nXXXXXXXro0s\n/yQlPQijowkccmrmWJyr93kdLnwJzBvLHCto/+W\ncvF2ygX9oM/dyUK//z//4nptMp+Ck//Yw3D4rIBwGu4DWiR1qRnf\nDoGyXfThPTQ==\n-----END PRIVATE KEY-----\n\",\"client_email\":\"service-account-id@innate-conquest-123456.iam.gserviceaccount.com\",\"client_id\":\"1166290***432952487857\",\"auth_uri\":\"https://accounts.google.com/o/oauth2/auth\",\"token_uri\":\"https://oauth2.googleapis.com/token\",\"auth_provider_x509_cert_url\":\"https://www.googleapis.com/oauth2/v1/certs\",\"client_x509_cert_url\":\"https://www.googleapis.com/robot/v1/metadata/x509/service-account-id%40innate-conquest-123456.iam.gserviceaccount.com\",\"universe_domain\":\"googleapis.com\"}"

 }